 They competed against teams from other Metro Manila-based schools who participated in the Future Lasallians Camp 2018.
 The event was managed and organized by DLSU for senior high school students who are contemplating a career path in business.
 The participants attended seminars in marketing, finance, accountancy, applied corporate management, legal management, and business management before they break out into groups for the business case presentation which SISC won.

-Southville ABM students are trained the rigors of running a business.
+Southville ABM students are trained for the rigors of running a business.
 Last year, Grade 12 students held their Christmas Bazaar.
 The activity is an integral part of the SISC business curriculum which provides students with the

 opportunity to apply the knowledge and skills learned in the classroom on running a business, and